PootieT/AugCSE/README.md

 We go through each datapoints 1:N, and at each index, we pick an augmentation, and combine all samples into another cached dataset.
 This is where `resample_augmentation_per_epoch` or `regenerate_augmentation_per_epoch` comes into play.
-But ideally, you generate augmentations once, and you are done (because some, especially langauge model based augmentations) are very expensive to run.
+But ideally, you generate augmentations once, and you are done (because some, especially langauge model based augmentations are very expensive to run).
 Now, here are a couple of args related to augmentation generations:

 | Arg                         | Type               | Descriptions                                                                                                                                                                                                                                                                                                                                                                                      |
 |-----------------------------|--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|